farrierworks/dglepm-availability-report/README.md

 17. MLVW
 18. MSVS SMP

-In the context of DRF, equipment is said to be "unavailable" if it's:
+In the context of the DRF, equipment is said to be "unavailable" if it's:
 1. Grounded due to LMA issues
-   * DGLEPM Ops should know this intuitively due to its proximity to the LMA process
+   * DGLEPM Ops should know this intuitively due to its involvement in the LMA process
 2. Grounded awaiting zero-stock nationally-procured/centrally-managed repair parts
-   * An imperfect process was devised by Capt Southcott and the DRMIS PM SME, DLEPS 6, to find this by running a number of transactions in sequence (the process needs to be further refined)
+   * Currently, no way of finding this without consulting EMTs exists (due to the fact that serviceability status is tied to work orders, not maintenance activities)
-3. At 202 WD or industry for 3rd/4th line repairs
+3. At 202 WD/industry for 3rd/4th line repairs
    * Found by looking at open notifications in Plant 0001 (202 WD)

 The report production process was significantly shortened/simplified by Capt Southcott, DLEPS 3, (with input from Capt Yogendran, DLEPS 6) using Python (a popular interpreted programming language).
 It uses DRMIS data, which can be accessed by anyone with MA&S Staff Officer access.